bsmith89/blog/content/Education/python-lesson-balance.md

 By _not_ live-coding, and _not_ expecting the learners to type along during the introduction, I believe this approach minimizes the likelihood of intimidating the learners with syntax.
-To this end, I also did not walk through the code itself, but instead focused on describing the overarching flow of the analysis: loading external data, selecting a subset, plotting two columns as a scatter-plot with a third column determining the size of the points, running a
+To that end, I also did not walk through the code itself, but instead focused on describing the overarching flow of the analysis: loading external data, selecting a subset, plotting two columns as a scatter-plot with a third column determining the size of the points, running a